Vocation Resources:

 The Holy Rosary is a precious gift in our vocational journey.
 In meditating upon and contemplating its mysteries, we can grow closer to Mary, our mother, intercessor and model of every vocation.
 We can delve deeper into the heart of the Trinity, which is the final end of all devotions.
 In light of the mysteries we penetrate, we can grow in knowledge of ourselves and begin to see where God might be leading us next in our vocations.

-The Insitute of Religious Life is making available a free e-book devotional, Vocational Discernment Rosary: Discovering God’s Purpose and Plan for Your Life.
-This small booklet will help you find, follow and fulfill God’s calling for your life by meditating upon the mysteries of the Rosary.
-To obtain a copy: Click Here
+The Institute of Religious Life is making available a free e-book devotional, Vocational Discernment Rosary: Discovering God’s Purpose and Plan for Your Life.
+This small booklet will help you find, follow, and fulfill God’s calling for your life by meditating upon the mysteries of the Rosary.

 • If you are not already, register at a parish.